 Usually, your doctor will find a murmur during a regular exam.
-When listening to your heart with a stethoscope, your doctor may hear a "whooshing" sound.
+When listening to your heart with a stethoscope, your doctor may hear a swishing or "whooshing" sound.
 This sound is called a murmur.

-If your doctor suspects a problem, he or she may choose to refer your child to a pediatric cardiologist.
-This is a kind of doctor who has spent extra time learning about children's hearts.
-The cardiologist will examine your child and might do tests to find out if there is a problem.
+If your doctor suspects a heart problem is causing your murmur or your child’s murmur, he or she may choose to do some testing or refer you to a cardiologist.
+This is a kind of doctor who has spent extra time learning about hearts.
+The cardiologist might do tests to find out if there is a problem.
 These tests include chest X-ray, electrocardiogram (EKG or ECG) or echocardiogram (sometimes called an "echo").

 Heart Murmurs in Pedatric Patients: When Do You Refer? by ME McConnell, M.D., SB Adkins III, M.D., and DW.
 Hannon, M.D.
 (American Family Physician August 01, 1999, http://www.aafp.org/afp/990800ap/558.html)